 If the Module Reference Number transmitted in the 856 does not pass the audits within Navistar receiving process, an 824 will be generated.
 It is our expectation that the Supplier will retrieve this EDI message, correct the information and re-transmit the entire ASN using the same Bill of Lading.

-Impact on NAVISTAR’s Supplier Performance Rating System
+Impact on NAVISTAR’s Receiving Process

-Failure to submit an accurate Advanced Ship Notice -- EDI-856 correctly the first time and prior to the material arriving at Navistar location may result in a penalty on the Supplier Performance Evaluation.
+Failure to submit an accurate Advanced Ship Notice -- EDI-856 prior to the material arriving at Navistar location may result in a penalty of $500 for each occurrence of non-compliance.
 It is imperative to understand that the ASN, while it facilitates the Receiving Process, will also provide the foundation for generation of ERS Payment Records submitted to our Knoxville Accounting Center.
 Additionally, the potential exists for discrepancies between what was manually input vs. what should have been transmitted in the Ship Notice and could result in delayed payments or debit memos.

 Special Considerations for Sequenced Material

-Material that is shipped to a Navistar Assembly Plant in Assembly Line Sequence must be represented in the ASN with at least the associated Job of the component.
+Material that is shipped to an Navistar Assembly Plant in Assembly Line Sequence must be represented in the ASN with the associated Job of the component.
 Each sequenced component may consist of one or more-part numbers.
-Each sequenced part number must be associated with a valid Job Number as stated on the EDI-866 provided by NAVISTAR. parts which have no Job Number associated with them will be considered non-sequenced production part numbers.
-Parts which are identified as Returnable Containers (RC) or Repair/Replacement Parts (RP) will not require Job Number associations.
+Each sequenced part number must be associated with a valid Job Number as stated on the EDI-866 provided by NAVISTAR.
+Parts which have no Job Number associated with them will be considered non-sequenced production part numbers.
+Parts that are identified as Returnable Containers (RC) or Repair/Replacement Parts (RP) will not require Job Number associations.

 All sequenced part level detail contained in a Sequenced Ship Notice is evaluated against the EDI-866 that Navistar furnished the supplier to determine if all part numbers for the specific Job is being provided.
 For instance, if the EDI-866 indicated that Job Number 101010 needed 1 piece of part 1R1 and 1 piece of part 1R2, then both part numbers must be associated with Job Number 101010 on the Ship Notice.

-NavistarvehicleNAVISTAR
+ABR (Attribute Based Release) Components must be managed in a sequence environment.
+ABR is a Module Assembly Process (expressed by a grouping of Feature Part Numbers) enabling Navistar and our suppliers to build, ship, receive, invoice, and control inventory at a specific job number level without the assignment of a top-level identifier within the Bill of Material.

+A feature could be a tangible component, or it could represent installations or a reference to a parts list.

+Features are grouped into categories where each category has one or more features (attributes/options) associated with it.

+Combining one feature from each category will create a compatible valid configuration.

+A unique identifier - such as the job number - is required and transmitted to facilitate control of the configuration for a given vehicle.

+This unique identifier must be maintained in the system to be referenced for the life of the vehicle.

+A Module Reference Number, which can be treated as a unique identifier, will also be transmitted to facilitate control of the configuration.
+This MRN must be transmitted to NAVISTAR in the EDI-856 using the PU qualifier.
+Please see the examples below.

 ABR 866 Production Sequence Data Notes: